fpelosi/portfolio/_posts/2020-05-01-why-are-analytics-important-for-small-businesses.md

 But not including analytics in your business strategy isn’t an option either.
 How can you set goals, make decisions, and measure success without them?
 It’s time to stop thinking of analytics as a necessary evil and start thinking about them as tools for growth.

-To do so, it’s important to understand how analytics can be a game changer for small businesses and how solutions like [Great Lakes Analytics](https://greatlakesanalyticsllc.com/) can provide companies with a standardized and automated data experience.
+To do so, it’s important to understand how analytics can be a game changer for small businesses and provide companies with a standardized and automated data experience.

 ## Standardized data = less manual work and fewer errors

-Your analytics will only be as good as the data provided, which is why [clean and standardized data](https://greatlakesanalyticsllc.com/blog/how-to-measure-the-effectiveness-of-your-reporting/) is so important.
+Your analytics will only be as good as the data provided, which is why clean and standardized data is so important.
 Small businesses spend hours gathering data from multiple sources, cleaning up errors, and standardizing metrics.
 This amount of manual labor is what tends to discourage businesses from keeping up with their analytics regularly.

 However, standardization is critical because even the [best analytics software can’t correct inaccurate data](https://winpure.com/blog/business-benefits-data-standardization/).
 This approach gives you reliable analytics you can use to make better decisions.
 Plus, the time previously spent on cleaning and correcting data can now be directed to other projects.